 2017 saw the Zara Aina Center serving 80 children in four classes.
 The third year students decided to tackle Shakespeare: they built their own “Malagasy version” of King Lear.
 The American Team helped them, once again, tour their show around the country, and at the end of the residency, another Youth Company class graduated from our theater training and moved on to the fourth year.

-Also in 2017, Zara Aina purchased its own piece of land, right in our childrens’ neighborhood, to begin construction on a new, permanent Zara Aina Center.
+Also in 2017, Zara Aina purchased its own piece of land, right in our childrens’ neighborhood, in order to one day begin construction on a new, permanent Zara Aina Center.

 as told by Artistic Director Lucas Caleb Rooney

 “I went to Madagascar last year and bought a motorcycle and basically rode around.
 At first I was looking for lemurs and biodiversity—basically eco-tourism—but pretty quickly I was blown away by the Malagasy people.
 They are living in a really desperate situation and at the same time are generous, playful and welcoming.
 They taught me their language and invited me into their homes.
 But mostly I was affected by the kids.

 Malagasy kids are so bright—there’s no other word i can think of to describe it.
 I would stop to eat or read a book and within a minute would be covered in children, laughing and playing and being awesome.
 I started to dream up a way to work with them and to see if the skills I have as a theatre artist could help.